jonm3D/h5xray/README.md

 h5xray /path/to/your/inputfile.h5
 ```

 H5xray provides visualization and reports of an HDF5 file structure/readability.
-See demo.ipynb for more detailed usage examples, inluding reading local files or from S3.
+See the examples directory for more detailed usage, inluding reading local files or from S3.

 ### Example Visualizations